nicieja/lammy/README.md

 ## Usage

-We currently only support OpenAI’s models.
-You can use any model that supports the OpenAI API.
-Make sure to set the `OPENAI_API_KEY` environment variable.
+We currently support OpenAI's models and Anthropic's Claude.
+You can use any model that supports the OpenAI API or Claude.
+Make sure to set the `OPENAI_API_KEY` environment variable for OpenAI models or the `ANTHROPIC_API_KEY` for Claude models.

 ```ruby
 class User